Two of our long-term volunteers, Bex and Bethan, tell us about their camp story. They first met whilst volunteering at camp, and now they’re married!

 Bethan: There’s nowhere else like camp.
 It’s so overwhelmingly positive, enthusiastic and everyone’s having so much fun.
 Everybody belongs, everybody’s included.
 You don’t have to think about anything – there’s no judgement from anyone.
 I think everyone belongs at camp and that’s the beauty of it.

 Bex: I’ve said a lot of times camp is home.
-It’s the first evert place I felt like I could be truly, 100% me.
-I still feel like that when I go back to every camp and I can take that into my every day life which is pretty magical.
+It’s the first ever place I felt like I could be truly, 100% me.
+I still feel like that when I go back to every camp.
+I can take that into my everyday life which is pretty magical.

 At work I see children at their worst, so being able to see them do whatever they want at camp, even if it’s putting on a harness for the first time but not making it to the zip line, that means the absolute world to them.
 Seeing them in an environment that’s not defined by their illness is great.
 There was one kid who I’d attended to since his first diagnosis and went on that journey with him.
 I used to do the penguin dance from camp at the end of his bed which he loved.
 When he came back from camp, and when you see all the other children who go from missing home to saying, ‘see you next year’, that’s when you think: mission accomplished.